Red, white, blue, and boozy, these amazing 4th of July cocktails are all you’ll need to get your Independence Day party rockin’.

 Ingredients: rum, lime juice, club soda, sugar, cayenne pepper

 This wine punch is perfect for rose fans.

 It’s made with rose wine, blueberries, frozen pink lemonade, and lemon-lime soda.

 You will need to make this one ahead.
 It’s best after the drink has chilled in the fridge for an hour, allowing all those lovely flavors to mingle.

-There’s something about 4th July parties that make me feel like a kid again.
+There’s something about Fourth of July parties that make me feel like a kid again.

 Lean into that feeling with this delicious root beer float.
-Now that you’re an adult, you can add booze!
+Now that you’re an adult, you can add booze & give it a punch!

 This is a frothy blend of vanilla vodka, root beer, and vanilla ice cream.
 It’s a cocktail, but it’s also a dessert, so everyone’s a winner.

 Ingredients: vanilla ice cream, root beer, vanilla vodka

 21. Gin Rickey